-If you’re worried about how their exes play a role in their life currently, ask your partner to be on the same page about what constitutes safe contact with exes for you.
+If you’re worried about how their exes play a role in their life currently, ask your partner to be on the same page about what you consider appropriate contact with exes.
 This also includes talking about your exes—do you actually want to hear about them or not?
 Set clear boundaries now so that you’re both comfortable.

 Be open with your partner about how you’re feeling.
 If you’re worried that your partner will break your heart after they shattered their previous partner’s, say so.
 If you’re scared that they’re still pining for the one that got away, ask if that’s really true.

 Frame your fears and insecurities in a non-blaming way.
 These worries are more about you than your partner.
-Be sure to stress this so you’re not coming off as accusing your partner of something they aren’t actually doing.
+Be sure to stress this so your partner doesn’t think you’re accusing them of something they aren’t actually doing.

 A major sign of retroactive jealousy OCD is constantly checking social media for clues or ammunition to feed your jealousy.
 Don’t scroll down your partner’s Facebook page to see what their ex wrote on their wall way back when they dated.